mvolkmann/blog/src/swift.md

 change the values of elements.
 Methods include `reverse`, `shuffle`, and `sort`.

+From "The Swift Programming Language":

+> Collections defined by the standard library
+> like arrays, dictionaries, and strings
+> use an optimization to reduce the performance cost of copying.
+> Instead of making a copy immediately, these collections share the memory
+> where the elements are stored between the original instance and any copies.
+> If one of the copies of the collection is modified,
+> the elements are copied just before the modification.
+> The behavior you see in your code is always
+> as if a copy took place immediately.

 ### Arrays

 Arrays can be created by listing elements in square brackets,